Understanding 3 and 2/3 as a Decimal: A practical guide

 Why is 2/3 a Repeating Decimal?

 The reason 2/3 results in a repeating decimal lies in the relationship between the numerator and the denominator.
-If the denominator of a fraction has prime factors other than 2 or 5 (the prime factors of 10, the base of our decimal system), the resulting decimal will be a repeating decimal.
+Think about it: if the denominator of a fraction has prime factors other than 2 or 5 (the prime factors of 10, the base of our decimal system), the resulting decimal will be a repeating decimal.
 Since 3 is a prime number other than 2 or 5, the fraction 2/3 results in a repeating decimal.

 Rounding Repeating Decimals

 In practical applications, we often need to round repeating decimals to a certain number of decimal places.
-For example, we might round 3.$\overline{6}$ to:
+Here's one way to look at it: we might round 3.$\overline{6}$ to:

 - 3.7: Rounded to one decimal place.